Life Enrichment Coordinator (On-Call) - Frank Residences

 - Meaningful work that positively impacts the lives of older adults every day

-- Inclusive community, we welcome employees of all backgrounds, faiths, and identities (you do not need to be Jewish to work here)
+- Inclusive community, welcoming to all (you do not need to be Jewish to live or work here)

 - Opportunities for professional growth and development